Skip to content

 (MRes 120 credit points, MSc 60 credit points)

-Research a chosen topic area related to biodiversity conservation in depth.
-Design and implement a relevant research project with a strong aspect of originality.
-Communicate the findings to an informed audience in a comprehensive scientific report.
+Research your chosen area related to biodiversity conservation in depth, under guidance from a supervisor.
+You will design and implement a relevant research project with a strong aspect of originality, and communicate the findings to an informed audience in a comprehensive scientific report.

 Our Biodiversity Conservation course is offered at two levels - two Masters degrees (MSc and MRes).